a-r-m-i-n/ubuntu-bionic-lamp/README.md

 ### Variables in Vagrantfile

 There are some points in Vagrantfile you may adjust for your projects.
 To be able to run multiple instances on one host, you need to specify a unique static ip address.
-Also, the port forwarding for http must be unique for all running boxes.

 Default values:

 ```
 staticIpAddress = "192.168.12.2"
-httpPortForwardingHost = "8080"
 config.vm.hostname = "bionic.local"
 ```